ASPTT Albi

-ASPTT Albi (or Association Sportive de La Poste et France Télécom Albi) is a French women's football team based in Albi.
-The club reached Division 2 in 2000 for the first time in their history, however they were relegated the following season.
+Albi Marssac Tarn Football ASPTT (or Association Sportive de La Poste et France Télécom Albi) is a French women's football team based in Albi.
+The first team plays at the Stade Maurice Rigaud.

+The club reached Division 2 Féminine in 2000 for the first time in their history, however they were relegated the following season.
 After several seasons in the regional divisions of the Ligue de Midi-Pyrénées, the club was promoted again to Division 2 in 2007 after a rapid promotion from the third division.
-They won Division 2 in the 2014 – 2015 season and got a historic promotion to Division 1.
+They won Division 2 in the 2013–14 season and got a historic promotion to the Division 1 Féminine.

-The first team is coached by Adolphe Ogouyon and they play at the Stade Maurice Rigaud.

 History

 ASPTT Albi were promoted for the first time in its history to a national division, the National 1B (Division 2), at the end of the 1999–2000 season, qualifying through its place behind the reserve team of Toulouse OAC (whose main team was then the double champion of Division 1), winning the Midi-Pyrénées Honor Division.
 For this first experience in National 1B, the club progressed in Pool B for the 2000–2001 season, playing alongside clubs such as OS Monaco, UFF Besançon, FCF Monteux and FCF Nord-Allier Yzeure.
 There are three pools of 10 clubs, depending on the location.
 It would be a difficult task ahead for the club, as they finished the season in last place in the group with a negative goal difference and with 3 wins, 4 draws and 11 defeats.
 Ironically, the team would become one of the few clubs to win (4 goals to 2) against the future winner of the pool and runner-up of Division 2, SCSC Caluire.
 However, the club was relegated to the regional divisions at the end of that season.

 Back in the regional divisions, a new level, Division 3, is set up for the following season.
 The club finished in 5th place in Group E of interregional championship, unable to compete with the Toulouse FC reserves and Montpellier HSC.
 The club then struggled for three seasons in the Midi-Pyrénées Division d’Honneur.
 They then won the Midi-Pyrenees Cup in 2004 and finally gained promotion in the 2004–2005 season when, after being crowned the title of the DH Midi-Pyrénées, they finally got promotion to Division 3 national.